mpv-player/mpv/DOCS/man/options.rst

     still be applied fully, but new watch later data won't contain these options.

+    See ``--help=watch-later-options`` for the list of the properties that are restored by default.

     This is a string list option.
 See `List Options`_ for details.

     .. admonition:: Examples

-        - ``--watch-later-options-remove=fullscreen``
+        - ``--watch-later-options-remove=sid``
-          The fullscreen state won't be saved to watch later files.
+          The subtitle track selection will not be restored.
         - ``--watch-later-options-remove=volume``
           ``--watch-later-options-remove=mute``
           The volume and mute state won't be saved to watch later files.
-        - ``--watch-later-options-clr``
+        - ``--watch-later-options=start``
-          No option will be saved to watch later files.
+          No option will be saved to watch later files, except the playback position.

 ``--write-filename-in-watch-later-config``
     Prepend the watch later config files with the name of the file they refer